Split & Classify

 When you upload a multi-page document to FormX, the Split & Classify feature detects page boundaries, identifies the document type on each page, and routes each page to the appropriate extractor.

-Setting Up Split & Classify
+Setting Up Split & Classify in Extractors

 Part 1 - Create Your Individual Extractors